anniezhang2288/anniezhang2288/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

 hey there!
 I'm Annie, an EECS and Engineering Physics student studying at UC Berkeley!
 I'm passionate about machine learning, with a keen interest in computer vision and software engineering.
 I love exploring new ideas and learning every day.
-Let's connect, cheers to growing together! 🚀
+Awesome to meet you, cheers to growing together! 🚀

 - 🌱 I’m currently learning React and Pytorch;
 - 🤔 I’m looking for help with computer vision;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I have two dogs!;
+- ⚡️ Fun-Fact: I'm a member of [Launchpad](https://launchpad.berkeley.edu/) at Berkeley! ;
 - 📫 How to reach me: anniezhang2288@berkeley.edu;
 <img width="55%" align="center" alt="Github" src="https://uploads-ssl.webflow.com/63788e08faa874e552de167c/6401327122f48cdaaca16594_Frame.png
 " />